perfectra1n/claude-code-sync/README.md

 ## Overview

-`claude-sync` helps you backup and synchronize your Claude Code conversation history by pushing it to a git repository.
+`claude-code-sync` helps you backup and synchronize your Claude Code conversation history by pushing it to a git repository.
 This enables:

 - **Backup**: Never lose your Claude Code conversations
 - **Multi-machine sync**: Keep conversation history consistent across multiple computers